South Korea Bucket List – the complete list of things worth doing

 Popular jimjilbangs to try in Seoul: LK SPA near Myeongdong and Dongdaemun; Hwanggeum Sauna in Myeongdong; Dragon Hill Spa & Resort in Yongsan; and Aquafield in Goyaing or Hanam.

-If you are traveling to Busan, you should not miss Busan SPA Land Centum.
+If you are traveling to Busan, you should not miss the Busan SPA Land Centum.

 Visit the Garden of the Morning Calm